timescale/docs/getting-started/queries.md

 ## Use SELECT to return data

-This first section uses a `SELECT` statement to ask your database to return everything, represented by the asterisk, from the `stocks_real_time srt` table, like this:
+This first section uses a `SELECT` statement to ask your database to return every column, represented by the asterisk, from the `stocks_real_time srt` table, like this:

 <CodeBlock canCopy={false} showLineNumbers={false} children={`
 SELECT * FROM stocks_real_time srt
 `} />

-You don't want everything from the entire table, though, so you can use a `WHERE` statement to add a condition on to the statement.
-In this section, you add a `WHERE` condition to limit your results to only the last four days, like this:

-<CodeBlock canCopy={false} showLineNumbers={false} children={`
-WHERE time > now() - INTERVAL '4 days'
-`} />

-You can also limit the number of rows that get returned with a `LIMIT` clause:
+If your table is very big, you might not want to return every row.
+You can limit the number of rows that get returned with a `LIMIT` clause:

 <CodeBlock canCopy={false} showLineNumbers={false} children={`
 LIMIT 10